UnUniFi/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## ChinhPT

+- Discord user name: `ChinhPT#0965`
+- UnUniFi address : `ununifi1paj00usj7k69f9vvpknazcppr48pwnyqxg4lqj`
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 ## Write your easy name here

 This is just an example.